AntonioTorres23/OpenGL_Notes/Geometry Shader.md

 }
 ```

 Here we retrieve two vectors, **a** and **b**, that are parallel to the surface of the triangle using vector subtraction.
 Subtracting two vectors from each other results in a vector that is the difference of the two vectors.
 Since all 3 points lie on the triangle plane, subtracting any of its vectors from each other results in a vector parallel to the plane.
-Do note that if we switched **a** and **b** in the cross function we'd get a normal vector that points in the opposite direction
+Do note that if we switched **a** and **b** in the cross function we'd get a normal vector that points in the opposite direction - order is important here.